ozairs/apiconnect-policies/udp-basic/README.md

 8. Trigger the API Manager to push the Gateway extension to the Gateway.
 Restart the API Connect Gateway service, modify the **Administrate State** to **disabled** and click **Apply**.
 Change the state back to **Enabled** and click **Apply**.

 9. You may need to wait a minute for the Gateway Extension to copy over, when you refresh the screen, scroll down to the User-defined Policy, select the `UDP Basic` policy in the drop-down and click **add**.
 Click **Apply** to save the configuration.

     ![alt](../_images/AddUDPPolicy.jpg)

 10. Switch to the API Designer and click the existing **sports-api-1.0.0** API.
 Click the **Assemble** tab.
-You should see the `UDP Basic` policy
+You should see the `UDP Basic` policy.

     ![alt](../_images/UDPPolicy.jpg)

 11. Drag and drop the UDP-Basic policy into the Assembly.
 Click the Policy and enter any credential value say `ozairs`.
 Save the policy.

-12. Republish the API - in the top right-hand corner beside **Running**, click the Play icon or the wheel icon to republish the API.
+12. Switch to the Design view and Republish the API.
+In the top right-hand corner beside **Running**, click the Play icon or the wheel icon to republish the API.

 13. Test the API again using curl, you should get a JSON response, with the parameter value and the JSON body